 A Revolutionary Council is established to oversee government.
 Opposition political parties and independent newspapers are abolished.
 The Burma Socialist Program Party (BSPP) is formed.

-Ne Win is given full executive, legislative and judicial powers, ruling by decree.
-The country is isolated from the outside world as the new government pursues its Burmese Way to Socialism.
+Ne Win is given full executive, legislative and judicial powers.
+He rules by decree.
+The country goes into self-imposed isolation as the new government pursues its Burmese Way to Socialism.